 From the past few years, emerging technology cryptocurrency has been one of the important topics for regulators due to the growing public interest.
 The main reason for the growing public interest is of its high value since 2017.
 The value of the leading cryptocurrency had reached its peak in 2017 and continues to surge in 2019 as well.

 Few countries have banned cryptocurrency trading, but there exist few countries, gone a step ahead to legalize companies to pay salaries of employees in digital currency.
+Cryptocurrency trading involves multiple risks.
+Traders need to plan effectively and choose a reliable platform like Bitcoin Trader.
+To know more about this promising platform read through Bitcoin Trader Platform Review.
 New Zealand is one of the nations to start legalizing crypto payment from 1st September 2019 onwards.

 Workers to receive salaries in Bitcoin

 New Zealand’s Inland Revenue Department published a statement stating digital currencies can be used to pay employees’ salaries in the nation.